jirkapok/GasPlanner/README.md

 # Dugong Gas planner

 This is a web based application, which allows **recreational** scuba divers to do their simple gas planning calculations.
-Purpose of the application is to provide easy to use calculations.
+Purpose of the application is to provide easy to use calculations and help scuba divers to learn diving theory and formulas.
 Works also on mobile devices in offline mode.
+[Why Dugong?](./doc/whydugong.md)

 > **NOTE:** Running instance is available at **[https://dugong.online/](https://dugong.online/)**